m-ld/m-ld-react-demo/Analysis.md

 Bringing up the editor's completion feature (`Ctrl-Space` by default in VS Code) will display the options `name` and `height` for completion—and even better, will display the docstrings given for each of them.
-[TK: Would be better to put the docstring in `PropertyTypes`, but that's not currently possible.]
+(It would be preferable to display a docstring defined within `PropertyTypes`, but unfortunately [this is not currently possible in TypeScript](https://github.com/microsoft/TypeScript/issues/50715).
+If this issue is resolved, however, we will be able to add that ability.) possible.]

 JSON-LD contexts propagate to child nodes, and these types propagate in the same way.
 Thus: